larammerce/docs/8.x/getting-started/installation.md

 #### Install php 8.0

-As Centos is based on the stable version of packages, its default repositories do not contain php8.0.
+As CentOS is based on the stable version of packages, its default repositories do not contain php 8.0.
-To install php8.0 you have to add the `Remi` repo to your list of repositories.
+To install php 8.0 you have to add the `Remi` repo to your list of repositories.
 Follow the steps below:

 - Add the yum repo by running the following command: